Hilmerson/budget-app/README.md

 The Bill Reminders feature helps users keep track of recurring and one-time payments with:
 - Visual indicators for upcoming, overdue, and paid bills
+- Star icon to pin important bills to the top of each section
+- Consistent card height regardless of bill type (recurring or one-time)
+- Streamlined, intuitive form with properly spaced icon-labeled fields
 - Automated calculations for next payment dates
 - XP rewards for on-time payments
 - Payment history tracking